kronosapiens/kronosapiens.github.io/_posts/2025-12-14-pairwise-paradigm.md

 To give an example, imagine items A and B, each having qualities X and Y.
 If we conceptualize voters as making pairwise decisions based on _subjective integrations_ of the data, one voter might integrate X and Y and choose A, while another, filtering through the lens of their own personal beliefs and lived experience, chooses B.

-Over hundreds or thousands of voters, the pairwise graph becomes a rich field of relationships with frequent cyclical and intransitive behaviors, reflecting a deep and nuanced understanding of the ecosystem in question.
+Over hundreds or thousands of voters, the pairwise graph becomes a rich field of relationships with frequent cyclical and intransitive behaviors, reflecting a deep and socially-embedded understanding of the ecosystem in question.
 Taking this graph as the only knowable ground truth, we then produce weights as a _useful synthesis_ of that data.

 One might imagine going even further, devising new metrics for community dynamism based on the degree of intransitivity in a given preference graph -- or of treating the preference graph as a type of "constitution" for AI governance.